StarRocks/starrocks/docs/table_design/Data_distribution.md

 >
 > Since v3.1,  StarRocks's [shared-data mode](../deployment/deploy_shared_data.md) supports the time function expression and does not support the column expression.

-Since v3.0, StarRocks supports [expression partitioning](./expression_partitioning.md) (previously known as automatic partitioning) which is more flexible and user-friendly.
-This partitioning method is suitable for most scenarios including querying and managing data based on continuous date ranges or emurated values.
+Since v3.0, StarRocks supports [expression partitioning](./expression_partitioning.md) (previously known as automatic partitioning) which is more flexible and easy-to-use.
+This partitioning method is suitable for most scenarios such as querying and managing data based on continuous date ranges or emurated values.

-You only need to configure a partition expression (either a time function expression or a column expression) at table creation, and StarRocks will automatically create partitions during data loading.
+You only need to configure a partition expression (a time function expression or a column expression) at table creation, and StarRocks will automatically create partitions during data loading.
 You no longer need to manually create numerous partitions in advance, nor configure dynamic partition properties.

 #### Range partitioning

-Range partitioning is suitable for storing simple and contiguous data, such as time series data (dates or timestamps) or continuous numerical data.
+Range partitioning is suitable for storing simple, contiguous data, such as time series data (dates or timestamps), or continuous numerical data.
 And you frequently query and manage data based on continuous date/numerical ranges.
 Also, it can be applied in some special cases where historical data needs to be partitioned by month, and recent data needs to be partitioned by day.

-StarRocks stores data in the corresponding partition based on the explicit mapping of the predefined range for each partition.
+StarRocks stores data in the corresponding partitions based on the explicit mapping of the explictly defined range for each partition.

 **Dynamic partitioning**

 [Dynamic partitioning](./dynamic_partitioning.md) related properties are configured at table creation.
-StarRocks automatically creates new partitions in advance and removes expired partitions to ensure data freshness and implement lifecycle management for partitions, known as Time to Life (TTL).
+StarRocks automatically creates new partitions in advance and removes expired partitions to ensure data freshness, which implements time-to-live (TTL) management for partitions.

 Different from the automatic partition creation ability provided by the expression partitioning, dynamic partitioning can only periodically creating new partitions based on the properties.
 If the new data does not belong to these partitions, an error is returned for the loading job.
-However, the automatic partition creation ability provided by the expression partitioning always can create corresponding new partitions based on the loaded data.
+However, the automatic partition creation ability provided by the expression partitioning can always create corresponding new partitions based on the loaded data.

 **Manually create partitions**

-Using a suitable partition key can effectively reduce the amount of data scanned during queries.
+Using a proper partition key can effectively reduce the amount of data scanned during queries.
 Currently, only date and integer data types are supported as partitioning columns.
-In business scenarios, partition keys are typically chosen from a data management perspective.
-Common partitioning columns include dates and regions.
+In business scenarios, partition keys are typically selected from a data management perspective.
+Common partitioning columns include dates and locations.

 ```SQL
 CREATE TABLE site_access(